 Move the cursor of the mouse to the location of the Start menu of Windows 10 and click the button.

 Next, type Windows Media Player in the search field to open Windows Media Player.
 Depending on your version of Windows, you can either find it in the list of programs on your Start Menu or search for it using the Search function.

 Upon finding it, click on it to open it and maximize the Windows Media Player.

 Next, click on the Organize option in the upper right corner of the screen.

 From the pop-up menu for Options, click on the Performance tab.

 Then, under the Network Buffering option of the Performance tab, check the bullet point for Buffer.

 Now, enter a buffering rate between 1-10.
-Note that, higher values offer smooth streaming experience.
+Note that, higher values offer a smooth streaming experience.
 The default is 6.
-Try giving a value of 7-8 and see if it makes things better.
+Try giving a value of 7-8 and see if it improves things.